21 Additional Community Cases Of COVID-19; 3 New Cases In Managed Isolation Facilities

 Press Release – Ministry of Health

-Of the 21 new cases, 18 are in Auckland and three are in Wellington – one of which we reported yesterday and has been included in the numbers reported today.
+Of the 21 new cases, 20 are in Auckland and one is in Wellington – this case was previously reported publicly yesterday but has officially been added to the total case numbers today.

 New cases identified at the border